 Would you rather entrust your life or the life of your child to a no-name doctor or a surgeon with a proven record of successful surgeries if you had a choice?
 Would you follow advice on fitness and personal health from a weak or obese person or a muscular athlete?
 I suppose, for many, the answers to both questions are obvious.

 On the contrary, when it comes to finances, people often forget about performing at least a basic background check of such “advisors.”
-To make things worse, the world is full of “financial gurus” who tell you to invest in some highly profitable assets just now because it might be late to do it tomorrow, books on achieving “financial freedom” written by the authors who never actually were financially free and questionable financial institutions that promise you high returns but obscure the ways they earn a profit.
+Unfortunately, the world is full of “financial gurus” who tell you to invest in some highly profitable assets just now because it might be too late to do it tomorrow, books on achieving “financial freedom” written by authors who never actually were financially free and questionable financial institutions that promise you high returns but obscure the ways they earn a profit.

-If a person teaches you something, he or she has never done by themselves, what are the chances you are doing something that will yield you the promised results?
+If a person teaches you something they have never done by themselves, what are the chances you are doing something that will yield the promised results?
 Any time I see or hear something like “…assume you invest $100k with a 5% return rate, in 10 years you will get… blah-blah-blah…” instead of real experience, I usually become suspicious about the expertness of such a guy or gal.

 Math, economy and history